ZupIT/beagle-docs/content/en/overview.md

 }
 ```

-> You can have full control on the network request triggered by this remote image, you just need to configure your own Network Layer as a Beagle Dependency.
-Beagle have many configurable fragments like that and you can see more in [Customization]({{< ref path="resources/customization/_index.md" >}}).
+> You can have full control of the network request triggered by this remote image.
+You just need to configure your own Network Layer as a Beagle Dependency.
+To better understand how you can do that, or how to configure other Beagle Dependencies, you can check the [Customization section]({{< ref path="resources/customization/_index.md" >}}).

 ### Styling

 Finally, let's take a closer look into the `style` attribute, which describes how to position and layout components and their children.
 Most components have this attribute, and it's responsible for an important Beagle feature: **developers have control *through backend* on UI positioning**.

-You can experience that by chaging the `flexDirection` attribute to `ROW` in this page's playground, and you will see the same views positioned horizontally.
-In a real application, you could deploy this exact change in your backend, and they would be *immediately* reflected in your frontend – even on mobile platforms, without needing mobile stores update.
+You can experience that by changing the `flexDirection` attribute to **`ROW`** in the playground, and you will see the same views positioned horizontally.
+In your real application, you can deploy this exact change in your backend, and they will be reflected *immediately* in your frontend – even on mobile platforms, you don't need mobile store updates.

-> Many tools built in-house for Server Driven UI don't allow this kind of power over UI positioning, and this come out of the box with Beagle.
+> Many tools built in-house for Server Driven UI don't allow this kind of power over a UI positioning and this comes out of the box with Beagle.

+In the example *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
+There are other options as well, you can see them [in the Style section]({{< ref path="api/widget.md#style-attributes" >}}).

 ```json
 {